 Take in some first-class art during the day.
 Then take an evening promenade along Gran Via with the locals, who are out to see and be seen.
-Stop on your way for a beer and some tapas.
-Then get ready to enjoy the nightlife, in the city that never sleeps.
+Stop on your way for a beer and some tapas before enjoying the nightlife in the city that never sleeps.
+If you enjoy a boutique hotel, Madrid won't leave you disappointed.

 World-class art galleries, tapas bars on every corner and parties that go on all night long.